UCI-GDIM31/class-activities-prettypinkanteater/README.md

 ### W4
  Declaring a private boolean member variable called _isGrounded that has the value of true.

- If statement checking for 2 conditions, the member method, that checks if the space key is down, of the Input class and checking for member variable _isGrounded value.
+ If statement checking for 2 conditions, the member method (because it has parantheses) that has the argument of the space key, that checks if the space key is down, of the Input class and checking the value of the member variable _isGrounded value.

  Sets the boolean variable to false.

- Table # 16
+ Table # 16 :D
 ## Open-Source Assets

 ### W1